LibraryCarpentry/lc-python-intro/episodes/08-pandas.md

 ```

 ### Save to CSV
-Next, let's export the new dataframe to a CSV file so we can share it with colleagues who love spreadsheets.
+Next, let's export the new DataFrame to a CSV file so we can share it with colleagues who love spreadsheets.
 The `.to_csv()` method expects a string that will be the name of the file as a parameter.
 Make sure to add the .csv filetype to your file name.

 ```python
 circ_df.to_csv('high_usage.csv')